 Some statutory nuisances1 provide that it is a defence2 for a defendant to a prosecution for contravention of an abatement notice3 to prove that he has used the best practicable means to prevent or counteract the effects of the nuisance.
 'Best practicable means' is to be interpreted by reference to the following points4:

 (1) 'practicable' means reasonably practicable having regard among other things to local conditions and circumstances, to the current state of technical knowledge and to the financial implications5;

-(2) the means to be employed include the design, installation, maintenance and manner and periods of operation of plant
+(2) the means to be employed include the design, installation, maintenance and manner

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.